Labrosvel/Continuous-Integration-and-Continuous-Delivery-CI-CD-/README.md

 - Building an Image
 - Lab 3e: Hands-on Lab: Building an Image
 - Deploying to Kubernetes
 - Lab 3f: Deploy to Kubernetes/OpenShift

+## Module 4: Explore DevOps Pipeline Tools and Best Practices
+- Introduction to DevOps and GitOps with OpenShift
+- Components of DevOps Pipeline
+- CI/CD with OpenShift Pipelines
+- Lab 4: CI/CD with OpenShift Pipelines
+- Introduction to GitOps
+- GitOps with ArgoCD